Who Killed the Customer? Covers

 About Who Killed the Customer?

-Middle-aged men (whose pants couldn't seem to hold their rear waistline) were dispatched by lo- gistics company to collect the goods at the factory-floor and deliver them to the local retailer.
-Re- tailers ran promotional campaigns off a business model driven by local presence, stock holding and pricing.
+Middle-aged workers (whose pants couldn't seem to hold their rear waistline) were dispatched by logistics companies to collect goods at the factory-floor and deliver them to the local retailer.